Grade 2 waterproofing has changed in the new revision of the british standard, BS8102 - 2022.

 It is a requirement of BS8102 that you should consider two forms of waterproofing when the risk of a leak is high and if the consequence of a leak is not acceptable, which, of course, it wouldn’t be in your new basement.

 If you reduce the waterproofing because it is Grade 2 then you increase the risk of a leak.
-If it leaks then it is wet, not damp, and so it will not comply as Grade 2.
+If it leaks then it is wet or damp, and so it will not comply as Grade 2.

-If you have a high water table you must not build your basement out of blockwork or stepoc, as it will not comply with BS8102.
-So, you must build out of reinforced concrete.
+You must not build your basement out of blockwork or stepoc, as it will not comply with BS8102.
+So, you must build out of reinforced concrete unless you can defend the use of a high risk form of construction.

 If you are building out of blockwork , ICF or Stepoc you must consider that you have to stop water penetrating into the structure by using external membranes and drainage.